-In this section, we propose and discuss the underlying definitions needed to set the foundations of this chapter: ubiquitous computing, context-awareness and semantic technologies.
+In this section, we propose and discuss the underlying definitions for the foundations of this chapter: ubiquitous computing, context-awareness and semantic technologies.

-Ubiquitous Computing, Ambient Intelligence and Context-Awareness
+Ubiquitous Computing, Ambient Intelligence and Context-awareness

 The phrase "ubiquitous computing" was proposed by Mark Weiser while working for the Xerox Palo Alto Research Center (PARC), to qualify a possible evolution of computers.
-"The Computer for the 21st century" (Weiser, 1991) has become a foundational paper for following works in this area.
-Indeed, it introduced a vision, in which "ubiquitous computers" are simple communicative devices and appliances that are suited for a particular task and are aware of their surrounding environment while fading into the background.
-For example, paper sheets could be replaced with flexible screens, bringing any information of the web as an independent element of a real desktop, an element that one could stack into piles, stick on a wall, lend to a colleague or take for lunch.
+"The Computer for the 21st century" (Weiser, 1991) has become a foundational paper for following works in this domain, introducing his vision in which "ubiquitous computers" are simple communicative devices and appliances that are suited for a particular task and know where they are while fading into the background.
+For example, paper sheets could be replaced with flexible screens, bringing any information of the web as an independent element of your real desktop, an element that you can stack into piles, stick on a wall, lend to a colleague or take with you for lunch.

-As depicted on Figure 1, the generation of ubiquitous computers has already arrived, as powerful and communicative computers are spread in many devices like watches, mobile phones, portable media players, game consoles, PDAs (Personal Digital Assistants), ticket machines, bike renting beacons and kids toys.
-Even though Mark Weiser's vision of interoperable and shared ubiquitous computers has not been reached yet, a significant research effort is done towards the vision of "Ambient intelligence".
-As such, "Ambient Intelligence" is considered as an evolution of "ubiquitous computing" in which networked devices can also be integrated in the environment (and thus not expecting any user intervention), can sense the environmental, personal and social situation to adapt the experience, and can anticipate forthcoming situations or actions in order to ease and enhance people lives.
+As depicted on Figure 1, we have already reached the generation of ubiquitous computers, as powerful and communicative computers are spread in many devices like watches, mobile phones, portable media players and game consoles, PDAs, ticket machines, bike renting beacons and kids toys.
+Even though we have not reached Mark Weiser's vision of interoperable and shared ubiquitous computers, a significant research effort is done towards the vision of "Ambient intelligence", an evolution of "ubiquitous computing" in which networked devices can also be integrated in the environment (and thus not expecting any user intervention), can sense the environmental, personal and social situation to adapt the experience, and can anticipate forthcoming situations or actions.

-Figure 1.
-The evolution of computing, adapted from "Nano computing & Ambient intelligence" (Waldner, 2007), © 2007 Hermes Science Publishing.
-Used with permission.
+Figure 1: The evolution of computing, from "Nano computing & Ambient intelligence" (Waldner, 2007)

-Firstly defined by (Schilit, Adams, & Want, 1994), context-awareness is a key research domain towards the vision of Ambient Intelligence.
-It consists in acquiring low-level context data (e.g. from sensors), inferring high-level knowledge from this data, and predicting context changes in order to clearly improve the user experience.
-As depicted on Figure 2, the low level of context contains current raw sensor data like GPS coordinates, IP address, surrounding Bluetooth MAC addresses or temperature.
-By combining and inferring on this knowledge, a meaningful position or activity like "in a meeting" or "watching TV" can be deduced to form a higher level of context.
-Then, after having learnt the habits of the user, predictions can be made about the actions that are probably going to happen next or about the exceptional cases that have occurred (e.g. the user is going to arrive late at work because he has not left home yet) in order to undertake relevant actions pro-actively (e.g. inform the colleagues that the meeting is delayed).
+Context-awareness is a key research domain towards the vision of Ambient Intelligence.
+It consists of acquiring low-level context data (e.g. from sensors), inferring high-level knowledge from this data, and predict context changes in order to improve the user experience transparently.
+As depicted on Figure 2, the first level of context contains current raw sensor data like GPS coordinates, IP address, surrounding Bluetooth MAC addresses or temperature.
+By combining and inferring on this knowledge, a meaningful position or activity like "in a meeting" or "watching TV" can be deduced on the second level.
+Then, after having learned the habits of the user, the third level can predict what action is probably going to happen next or whether exceptional cases have occurred (e.g. the user is going to arrive late at work because he has not left home yet) in order to undertake relevant actions (e.g. inform the colleagues that the meeting is delayed).